BlueBrain/atlas-alignment-meter/README.md

 - no division by zero possible (since only computed on ROI)

 The cons of this method (and how they are worked around) are:
 - The slice just before the begining of a region or the slice just after the end will have `0` voxel of this ROI, hence the ratio is always going to be `1.0`.
 Furthermore, a ratio of `1.0` can happen only in this particular case.
-Since we do not want to measure where a ROI is starting or ending but only want to measure the jaggyness happening within a ROI, we can just safely remove all the `1.0` from our set of measures.
+Since we do not want to measure where a ROI is starting or ending but only want to measure the jaggedness happening within a ROI, we can just safely remove all the `1.0` from our set of measures.
 The reason for removing those values is that a ratio of `1.0` would add a bias to the final measures, making a ROI looking more jagged than it actually is.
 - The method is based on a difference from a slice to the next, as a result, it will not be possible to compute this value for the very last slice fo the volume.
 The solution is to simply not compute the ratio on the last slice and making it *nullish*.

 **Note 1:** the *no data* part around the brain is *NOT* considered as a ROI and its score is not computed.

-**Note 2:** The final score, from a pair of slices or averaged on a whole volume, will not tell whether or not a volume has an acceptable jaggyness, as this entirely depends on the conducted experiment and the eye of the scientist.
+**Note 2:** The final score, from a pair of slices or averaged on a whole volume, will not tell whether or not a volume has an acceptable jaggedness, as this entirely depends on the conducted experiment and the eye of the scientist.
 To compensate for this lack of objectivity, the best course of action is to run this method on a reference volume, either an unacceptably jagged one or a very smooth one (or both).
 This will minimize the interval of confidence and help bearing a judgement on a candidate volume.

 ## Part 1: The per-region metrics
 It may happen that an annotation volume is aligned with an algorithm that takes into consideration mostly its external envelope and does not process the alignement on internal structure.
 As a result, the whole brain mask would be fairly smooth but the internal parts would still be very much jagged.